ThDilos/ThDilos.Fox.Origin/README.md

-	-150 blocks around an Ender dragon  (No longer applies when killed 1 Ender dragon) -Spawn of lightning (No longer applies when struck by lightning 16 times) -Health < 6 (3 hearts) (No longer applies when died 8 times) -In the nether dimension (No longer applies when equipping elytra or having fire_resistence or armours fire_protection enchantment level sum >=4)
+	-150 blocks around an Ender dragon  (No longer applies when killed 1 Ender dragon) -Spawn of lightning (No longer applies when struck by lightning 16 times) -Health < 6 (3 hearts) (No longer applies when died 8 times) -In the nether dimension (No longer applies when equipping elytra or having fire_resistence or armours fire_protection enchantment level sum >=4) (Or staying in the nether for at least 10 minutes, using skill Hunt will speed this up twice.)
-	-In the end dimension (No longer applies when equipping elytra)
+	-In the end dimension (No longer applies when equipping elytra) (Or staying in the end for at least 10 minutes, using skill Hunt will speed this up twice.)

 	Fear Effect:
 	-Speed 1 for 5 seconds